 The shares in Petoro AS are owned by the Norwegian state, and the company has no personal shareholders.
-Petoro Iceland AS entered into an agreement with Petoro AS on an overdraft facility during 2013.
+Petoro Iceland AS has an agreement with Petoro AS on an overdraft facility.

 The government has a common ownership strategy to maximise the collective value of its equity holding in Statoil ASA and the state’s direct oil and gas interests.
 On that basis, Statoil ASA undertakes the marketing and sale of the state’s petroleum pursuant to a marketing and sale instruction approved by the general meeting of Statoil ASA.
-Through article 11 in Petoro’s articles of association and the marketing and sale instruction for Statoil ASA, the government has given Petoro responsibility for monitoring that Statoil ASA performs its duties in accordance with this instruction.
+Through Petoro’s articles of association, chapter 11 of the Petroleum Act and the marketing and sale instruction for Statoil ASA, the government has given Petoro responsibility for monitoring that Statoil ASA performs its duties in accordance with this instruction.

 The Ministry of Petroleum and Energy, in the person of the minister, represents the government as sole owner and serves as the company’s general meeting and highest authority.
 Notice of general meetings is issued in accordance with the provisions of the Norwegian Limited Liability Companies Act relating to state-owned companies.
 The annual general meeting is held before the end of June each year.
 Guidelines for issues to be considered by the company’s general meeting are laid down in the Petroleum Act.
 Owner decisions are taken and resolutions adopted at the general meeting, which also elects the company’s external auditor.
 The board of directors of Petoro AS serves as the general meeting of Petoro Iceland AS.